Ferrum ERCO Review

 Design

 The design of these two units is virtually identical right down to the weight and dimensions.
-The branding, aesthetics, and materials uses such as Corten steel for the paneling all match, as does the matt black front panel with the terracotta-themed logo portion on the far left.
+The branding, aesthetics, and materials used such as Corten steel for the paneling all match, as does the matt black front panel with the terracotta-themed logo portion on the far left.

 The major differences are in the controls and I/O to the front and the rear and this is where I think it gets interesting because it gives me the impression that Ferrum did not want a huge overlap between the OOR and the ERCO.